Krk: Venetian Rule (1480–1797)

 The island of Krk was a final Adriatic island to become part of the Venetian Empire.
 Due to its location, proximity to the Uskoks of Senj, it served as a lookout point, as well as first line of defence against the Uskoks.
 From that time on, the ruler was a Venetian noble, but the Small and the Large Councils both held a certain autonomy.
-The doge controlled the clergy but public documents were written in a Glagolitic script, which was widespread here more than anywhere else.
-At the beginning of 16th century the inhabitants of inland Croatia began to settle in on Krk, as a result of their flight from the Ottoman Turk invasions.
+The city laws were written in Latin and, after 1500, in Italian.
+Italian was also used for the church registers for births, marriages and deaths; other public documents were written in a Glagolitic script, which was widespread here more than anywhere else.
+At the beginning of 16th century the inhabitants of inland Croatia began to settle on Krk, as a result of their flight from the Ottoman invasions.
 Nonetheless, Krk still saw a decline, just like all the other Venetian lands.
 In year 1527 the town was recorded to have 10,461 inhabitants, while in 1527 it had 8,000.